ndomathoti16-create/Metrora/README.md

 ### Future extensions

 Potential next capabilities include hosted multi-user workspaces, scheduled ingestion, provider APIs, resource-utilization evidence, rightsizing analysis, commitment optimization, richer allocation rules, alert delivery, and broader cloud-provider coverage.

-## Project context

-SpendArc is an independent product-focused project built to demonstrate how a trustworthy cloud-financial operations product could be designed and implemented from ingestion through executive decision support.

-It is presented as a product because the core work is organized around a real customer problem, a defined workflow, clear analytical contracts, and a SaaS-ready architecture.
-The repository also remains transparent about its current stage: the reference implementation runs locally today, while hosted multi-user deployment, authentication, scheduled ingestion, and production operations are future extensions.